 Henderson William Brand (1805 – 1893) was born in Durham, North East England, the son of Thomas Brand, an innkeeper and brewer.

 The Prince Regent was a confirmed gastronome who had previously employed Marie-Antoine Careme (1784 – 1833), the founder of modern haute cuisine, and one of the greatest chefs of his era.
 Brand thus had an excellent opportunity to develop his culinary repertoire in one of the greatest kitchens in Europe.

 The Prince Regent became King George IV from 1820.
-Brand was promoted to “Yeoman of the Mouth”, a position akin to that of sous chef in 1822.
+Brand was promoted to “Yeoman of the Mouth”, a position akin to that of sous chef, from 1822.

-Brand was appointed head chef to Thomas William Coke, 1st Earl of Leicester (1754 – 1842) from 1827.
-Coke was charismatic, and regularly held dinner parties to discuss his agricultural improvements.
+Brand was appointed head chef to Thomas William Coke, 1st Earl of Leicester (1754 – 1842) from 1826.
+Coke was a charismatic man, and regularly held large dinner parties to discuss his agricultural improvements.
 His magnificently-equipped kitchen at Holkham Hall in Norfolk boasted a fireplace large enough to roast an ox.

-Brand published an updated version of Simpson’s Cookery in 1834.
+Brand published an updated version of Simpson’s Cookery, a popular cookbook, in 1834.

 Shortly afterwards, Brand introduced Essence of Beef at the request of a Dr Druitt.